topranks/wmf-clab/README.md

 ### Interface Addressing

 Containerlab supports crpd natively, however it provides no mechanism to configure IP addresses on the veth interfaces that exist within each containerized node.
-For most of the containerized network nodes it supports this is not an issue - most allow configuration of interface addresses through their CLI, Netconf etc.  That is not true with crpd, however.
+For many of the containerized platforms it supports this is not an issue - most allow configuration of interface addresses through their CLI, Netconf etc.  That is not true with crpd, however.
 Instead crpd expects to run on a Linux host / container with all interface IPs already configured, and allows you to enable OSPF, BGP etc. which will run over those interfaces.

-To overcome this the "start" shell script uses the Linux [ip](https://manpages.debian.org/bullseye/iproute2/ip-route.8.en.html) command to add interface IPs as required once the containers have been created by clab.
+To overcome this the "start" shell script uses the Linux [ip](https://manpages.debian.org/bullseye/iproute2/ip-route.8.en.html) command to add interface IPs to containers after they have been initialized.

 ### Interface Naming